 Property, plant and equipment in the course of construction for production, supply or administrative purposes are carried at cost, less any recognized impairment loss.
-Costs include any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management and, for qualifying assets, borrowing costs capitalized in accordance with the Group's accounting policy.
+Costs include any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management, including costs of testing whether the related assets is functioning properly and, for qualifying assets, borrowing costs capitalized in accordance with the Group's accounting policy.
+Sale proceeds of items that are produced while bringing an item of property, plant and equipment to the location and condition necessary for it to be capable of operating in the manner intended by management (such as samples produced when testing whether the asset is functioning properly), and the related costs of producing those items are recognized in the profit or loss.
+The cost of those items are measured in accordance with the measurement requirements of IAS 2.
 Depreciation of these assets, on the same basis as other assets, commences when the assets are ready for their intended use.